 Get moisture into the hairs.
 Beard hair is hard as copper wire while it is dry; but wet, it’s quite soft.
 The best way is to apply a towel soaked in very hot water for a few (times per) ten seconds to your face – the hot water also opens up the pores.
 If you are traveling and don’t have hot water, just make sure those hairs are wet.
 As it’s a good idea to have your razor up to temperature as well, I usually put hot water in the basin and leave the razor in it while I towel my face.

 Put a few drops of shaving oil into the palm of your hand (5-6 is enough for me) and with two fingers apply it to all the places on your face that you want to shave.
+Any oil you may have left on your hands, you can safely rub into your hair (on top of your head) – it’ll do them good and you won’t waste the oil.

 Splash some more (hot) water on your face – the fact that water and oil don’t mix well is the reason why your blade glides so fine.
 Also during the shave, whenever feel your razor doesn’t glide that well anymore, usually just applying some water is enough to fix it.